neharikarout/counter-react/README.md

 on both desktop and mobile devices.

 ## Technologies Used
-React: For building the user interface.
+React: For building the user interface

 Vite: As a build tool for faster development and builds.

 ## Screenshot: